Chokwe people: History

-The Chokwe were once one of the twelve clans of the great Lunda Empire of 17th- and 18th-century Angola.
-They were initially employed by Lunda nobles, eventually became independent when they refused to continue paying tribute to the Lunda emperor.
-Their successful trading and abundant resources caused them to be one of the wealthiest groups in Angola.
-By 1900, the Chokwe had dismantled the Lunda kingdom (also called the Mwata Yanvo) altogether, using guns they had received in trade from the Ovimbundu.
-Chokwe language and influence then began to dominate northeastern Angola and spread among the Lunda peoples.
-As the wars and conflicts grew during the colonial era of the 19th and 20th centuries, both from Europeans from their west and the Swahili-Arabs from their east, they militarily responded and expanded further into northern Angola, Congo and into western Zambia.
+The Chokwe were once one of the twelve clans constituting the Lunda Empire in 17th- and 18th-century Angola.
+Initially employed by Lunda nobles, the tribe split off from the Lunda oligarchy following a series of civil disputes, including refusal to pay tributes to the sitting king.
+Their trading and resources brought them relative wealth in comparison with other neighboring tribes.
+By 1900, the Chokwe had overthrown the Lunda kingdom (also called the Mwata Yanvo) altogether.
+With this, the Chokwe language and sociopolitical influence began to dominate northeastern Angola and the other 11 tribes of the former Lunda kingdom.
+As the conflicts escalated during the colonial era of the 19th and 20th centuries, both from Europeans to the west and the Swahili-Arabs to the east, the Chokwe mounted a reactionary-military insurrection and expanded further into northern Angola, Congo, and West Zambia.